 1- Claw-like deformity on the wrist and fingers

-2- Weakness of the hand that makes it hard to pick up items or perform tasks like writing or buttoning a shirt.
+2- Weakness of the hand that makes it hard to pick up items or perform tasks such as writing or buttoning a shirt.

 3- Loss of coordination of the fingers